-As we find ourselves on our computers more and more when we’re traveling, I’ve tried to keep up on protecting our data.
-Connecting to WiFi networks is one of our actions that carry with it a high risk, so we try to always use a VPN when on a public connection.
+As we find ourselves on our computers more and more when we’re traveling, I’ve tried to keep up with protecting our data.
+Connecting to WiFi networks is one of our actions that carries a high risk with it, so we try to always use a VPN when on a public connection.
 We use TunnelBear VPN for our needs as it has a simple-to-use interface and provides the security we need.
 Given that the work we’re doing isn’t anything top secret, having any level of protection makes us a less attractive target.

 I had a frustrating time using TunnelBear VPN on a recent flight that used GoGo as the wireless internet provider.
 When I connected to the WiFi and turned on my VPN, I was disconnected from the network.
 When I turned off the VPN, I reconnected.
 If I turned the VPN back on, I instantly get kicked off the network.
 EVERY SINGLE TIME!

 This wasn’t a problem with not being able to log into the WiFi network.
-I’ve covered what to do if that happens in this post.
+I’ve covered in this post what to do if that happens.

 I couldn’t do any troubleshooting during the flight so I left the VPN off and didn’t do anything online that I’d worry about anyone seeing.
 That’s not a long term solution to the problem, so I did some research and found out this is a real issue with public WiFi networks.